Pyramid Running Sessions

 There are two major psychological benefits of running a variety of distances in one session:

-- Firstly; if an athlete feels they have got into a rut with say, 400m reps, then they may get their confidence back by achieving at another distance.
+- If an athlete feels they have got into a rut with say, 400m reps, then they may get their confidence back by achieving at another distance.
 This would particularly be the case where a distance is set which hasn’t been run for a while and the athlete can see an improvement in their times in short period.

-- Secondly; if the pyramid session ends on a fairly short run, then even if the athlete is very tired, the feeling of having already got the worst out of the way can often help them finish the session strongly.
+- If the pyramid session ends on a fairly short run, then even if the athlete is very tired, the feeling of having already got the worst out of the way can often help them finish the session strongly.
 Also, even if the first runs are very hard, if the subsequent runs get shorter then it’s often possible to maintain the same pace.
 On the other hand, but in a similar confidence-boosting vein, if the runs get longer as the session goes on, this can be useful for instilling toughness and the feeling that racing will be “easier” if difficult training sessions are handled well.

 Experience has shown that it can be useful to combine pyramid sessions with a split interval session, e.g.

-400m, 1 minutes rest, 400m, 10 mins, 300m, 1 min, 300m, 10 mins and so on
+- 400m, 1 minutes rest, 400m, 10 mins, 300m, 1 min, 300m, 10 mins and so on.

 This further increases the toughness of each repetition but does act as a very useful gauge as to how close to their preferred time for a certain distance an athlete is, for example, by breaking down an 800m repetition into 2 x 400m, the combined time for both 400s can give an indication of what the athlete could hope to run 800m in.